zzhu1111/bluegreen/README.md

 # Set to blue

-Using an env var; set the application to display a 'blue' square
+Using an env var; set the application to display a `blue` square

 `oc env dc/bluegreen COLOR=blue`

 # Set to green

-Same as you did above; set it to a 'green' square with
+Same as you did above; set it to a `green` square with

 `oc env dc/bluegreen COLOR=green`